learningequality/kolibri-docs/docs/manage/_lessons.rst

 4. If the destination class has more than one group, select **Entire class** or the group(s) of learners to whom you wish to assign the lesson.
 5. Click **Save** to confirm, or **Cancel** to exit without change.

-If the lesson is copied to another group in the same class it will appear in the **Lessons** tab as the *Copy of...*.
+If the lesson is copied to another group in the same class, it will appear in the **Lessons** tab as the *Copy of...*.
 Follow the steps in the next heading to rename it.

 Rename Lesson
 -------------

-To rename lesson, follow these steps.
+To rename a lesson, follow these steps.

 #.
 Select the desired lesson from the list in the **Lessons** tab.
 #.
 Click the **Options** button, and select **Edit details**.